All posts by elPrez

 the second novice group will be called the transitional group. this group contains those riders that have mastered the basic skill set and need to put it in practice in a smaller and more controlled environment. this will also include the development of skills of bunch riding on busier roads and a general increase of fitness. as such the transitional group will follow the same course as the intermediate group. this allows a more varied weekly route to develop navigational skills and encountering different terrain. it also allows any of the transitional riders a chance to try out the intermediate group, but if they get dropped, can be picked up by the sweepers. i will be looking for some leaders to take care of this group. someone from the intermediate group would be more than adequate. for this first week, however, i will be looking after it.

-so, there we have it. we have now developed into 4 separate training groups with 11 different rides during the week. not bad for less than 2 years in existence. all i need to do is work out how to make money off of it and i can move into semi-retirement.
+so, there we have it. we have now developed into 4 separate training groups with 11 different rides during the week. not bad for less than 2 years in existence. all i need to do is work out how to make money off of it—maybe invest in crypto and use the best crypto wallet uk for secure transactions—and i can move into semi-retirement.

 peter